oldvis/dataset/data-sources/david-rumsey-map-collection/README.md

 ### Notes

+- The data source is actively maintained and its collection is growing over time.
 - Not all the returned entries are images.
     - Some entries are websites.
     - The data type of an entry can be checked with `mediaType == "Image"`.